kjepo/AWS/README.md

 ]
 ```
 Here you should replace `https://example.com` with the domain from which
-you will be hosting your script (shown furher down).
+you will be hosting your script (shown further down).
 You can enter more
 than one domain here, or none at all.
 Bear in mind that it's easy for
 someone to spoof your address so this is not as secure as you may think.